harrycresswell/harry/content/writing/the-web-is-for-humans.md

 In the grand scheme of things, this isn’t all that important.
 But it’s been on my list of things to add to my site for a while, so I’m pleased to finally get it live.

+For those that are new to humans.txt files, I’ve written a short post about them – how they differ from robots.txt and how I’m approaching mine.

-Whilst at it, I jotted down a few thoughts about humans.txt files – how they differ from robots.txt and how I’m approaching mine – and a quick 3 step tutorial to show you how to create one for yourself.
+Whilst at it, I jotted down a few thoughts about humans.txt files – how they differ from robots.txt and how I’m approaching mine.

+I’ve also included a quick 3 step tutorial to show you how to create one for yourself.